HWL Ebsworth

 HWL Ebsworth is a commercial law firm that operates throughout Australia.
-It is the largest partnership among Australian law firms, with 269 partners as of 2020.
+It is the largest partnership among Australian law firms, with 280 partners.

 HWL Ebsworth operates offices in Adelaide, Brisbane, Canberra, Darwin, Hobart, Melbourne, Norwest, Perth and Sydney.
 It trades in the areas of Banking & Financial Services, Building & Construction, Corporate & Commercial, Insurance, Litigation & Dispute Resolution, Planning & Environment, Government, Real Estate & Projects, Transport and Workplace Relations & Safety.

 History

 HWL Ebsworth traces its foundation back to the 1890s.
 Throughout the second half of the 20th century, the firm was known as Ebsworth and Ebsworth prior to merging with Home Wilkinson Lowry in 2008.

 In 2011 HWL Ebsworth opened its new office in Canberra, one of the largest law offices located in the Australian Capital Territory.
 In 2013 the firm expanded into Western Australia by merging with Downings Legal.
 In 2014 HWL Ebsworth merged with Adelaide commercial law firm Kelly & Co and established an office in Adelaide.

 In December 2014, HWL Ebsworth announced that it had acquired two additional Australian law firms based in the Northern Territory and South Australia.

 In August 2016, HWL Ebsworth opened a Tasmanian office, making it the only commercial law firm to have offices in every State and Territory of Australia.

 In February 2018, HWL Ebsworth acquired mid-tier firm TressCox Lawyers, founded in 1897, bringing the partner count to approximately 230 plus another 900 legal and support staff.

+On 18 March 2024, Managing Partner Juan Martinez died aged 64 from a suspected heart attack.
+Martinez took over in 1998, growing the firm from 40 partners to 285.
+The firm’s chairman, Ross Williams, assumed the role of acting managing partner.

+Cyberincident 2023

+At the start of May 2023, reports began emerging that HWL Ebsworth had been hacked, with claims that 4 terabytes of data had been illegally accessed and copied by culprits in Russia.
+In mid-June the figure of 4 terabytes was revised and reduced to 3.6 terabytes, and a figure of 2.37 million files was reported.
+This included files relating to about 45 federal or state government departments and about 50 ASX 100 corporations.
+HWLE refused to pay a ransom of $7 million.
+In June 2023, the company successfully sought an injunction from the Supreme Court of New South Wales to prevent anyone discussing what is in the stolen cache of data.
+The gag order covered the firm's clients as well as news media.